 A Marketing Plan is a company-specific, comprehensive guide that governs and helps you streamline your marketing efforts.

-An effective marketing plan combines timeliness, organization, and success tracking to help all marketing stakeholders work harmoniously towards achieving the company’s goals.
+An effective marketing plan combines timeliness, organization, and success tracking to help all marketing stakeholders work harmoniously toward achieving the company’s goals.
 A complete marketing plan should list your long-term and short-term marketing objectives, a full account of your target audience (buyer persona), and your high-profile marketing strategies alongside their corresponding tactics.

 But, Why is it Necessary?